Adopting A Cocker Spaniel - Pros and Cons?

 If the rescue dog has been with many different owners and is up for adoption once again, you may find that the dog has some behavioural problems.

-In this case, you would need to find out more and consider whether or not you could manage such a dog.
-Alternatively, you could ask the rescue centre for help with finding an animal behaviourist or dog trainer, depending on the severity of the problem.
+In this case, you need to find out more and consider whether or not you could manage such a dog.
+Alternatively, you could ask the rescue centre for help finding an animal behaviourist or dog trainer, depending on the severity of the problem.

 You may find that all the dog needs are firm guidance, lots of loving and plenty of cuddles.

-Read about more reasons why dogs end up in rescue centres to understand that not all rescue dogs are problem dogs.
+Read more reasons why dogs end up in rescue centres to understand that not all rescue dogs are problem dogs.

 The Benefits of Adopting A Cocker Spaniel